Hereditary: 10 Hidden Details You Probably Missed on First Watch

 Charlie’s strangeness — the tongue clicks, the drawing, the disconnection — reads as neurodivergence or grief on first watch.
 On rewatch, it reads as possession already in progress.
 Charlie was a temporary vessel, a placeholder while the cult waited for the right conditions to transfer the spirit to Peter.
 Her death isn’t a tragedy that sets the horror in motion.
 It is the horror mechanism itself, already running.
 The accident wasn’t an accident.
 It was a controlled handoff.

-Hereditary Foreshadowing Details That Only Land on Rewatch
+Hereditary Hidden Details That Only Land on Rewatch

 5. The Sleepwalking Scene Was Never Sleepwalking